-Third party entities who are approved by the TrustFactory PA and who enter into an RA Agreement with TrustFactory may operate as an RA and authorize the issuance of Certificates.
-Third parties must comply with all the requirements of this CP and the terms of their contract.
+Third party entities who are approved by the TrustFactory PA and who enter into an RA Agreement with TrustFactory may operate as an RA.
+The RA must comply with all the requirements of this CP, and CPS of the Issuing CA, and the terms of their RA Agreement.
+The RA must meet the qualification requirements of Section 5.3.1 and document retention requirements of Section 5.5.2.
 RA's may implement more restrictive vetting practices based on their business needs.